 Congresswoman Trahan voted to pass H.R.
 4, the John R. Lewis Voting Rights Advancement Act, much needed legislation she cosponsored to restore key provisions of the Voting Rights Act of 1965 (VRA) that were gutted by the Supreme Court in the 2013 Shelby County v.
 Holder and 2021 Brnovich v.
 DNC decisions.

 Passage of the John R. Lewis Voting Rights Advancement Act gets us one step closer to securing the foundation of our democracy.
 By restoring and strengthening the VRA, we’ll once again ensure that every American, regardless of their race or ethnicity, has an equal voice at the ballot box.

 Massachusetts Governor Charlie Baker signed legislation passed by the State House and Senate providing the option to all registered voters in the Bay State to vote-by-mail in the primary and general elections.
 Congresswoman Trahan believes Americans should never have to choose between protecting their health and participating in our democracy.
 She will continue to support measures that ensure safe access to the ballot box nationwide.

 For the People Act

-H.R.
-1, the For the People Act, will help to regain Americans’ trust in the political system by implementing automatic voter registration across the country, expanding early voting, banning voter purges, strengthening disclosure requirements for political campaign expenditures and donors, and fortifying ethics laws by requiring presidential candidates to disclose their tax returns.
+The For the People Act, will help to restore Americans’ trust in the political system by implementing automatic voter registration across the country, expanding early voting, banning voter purges, strengthening disclosure requirements for political campaign expenditures and donors, and fortifying ethics laws by requiring presidential candidates to disclose their tax returns.

-The Securing America’s Federal Elections Act mandates strict cybersecurity standards for election technology vendors and voting systems, ensuring that voting machines are manufactured in the US.
+Congresswoman Trahan is a proud sponsor of the Securing America’s Federal Elections (SAFE) Act.
+The SAFE Act mandates strict cybersecurity standards for election technology vendors and voting systems, ensuring that voting machines are manufactured in the US.
 This bill also requires post-election audits that help detect inaccuracies to strengthen election integrity.